Delivery flat-rate $12 or free for orders over $95 Dismiss

 Fireweed: the emblematic plant of Tea of the North.

-Hand-harvested in the Abitibi region by our team of pickers, this boreal plant is indigenous to Quebec.
-Named Fireweed in English, this pioneer plant colonizes disturbed soils, including forest fires.
+Hand-harvested in Abitibi, Quebec by our team of pickers, this boreal plant is indigenous to Canada, from coast to coast.
+This pioneer plant colonizes disturbed soils, including forest fires.
 Naturally caffeine-free, it is traditionally consumed for its anti-inflammatory properties.

 We also produce tea from raspberry and sea buckthorn leaves, among many other plants.